Spectral Convergence of Symmetrized Graph Laplacian on manifolds with boundary: Lemma for Spectral Convergence

-as $n\to \infty$ for a fixed $\epsilon>0$. \end{lemma} \begin{remark} Here, we should point out that the estimate above is for the error of the eigenvalues of two matrices of fixed size $n\times n$, and the error (as $n\to \infty$) is induced by the Monte-Carlo estimate of $d(x) := \epsilon^{-d/2}\int_{\mathcal{M}}k_\epsilon(x,y)dV(y) \approx \frac{\epsilon^{-d/2}}{n}\sum_{k=1}^n k_\epsilon(x_i,x_k)$ that appears in the denominator of the kernel in Equation \eqref{kernelktilde} as an approximation to the kernel in Equation \eqref{kernelkhat}.
-Better estimates for the above quantity can be made, using sampling density approximation for manifolds with boundary (see \cite{bs:2017}).
-However, for our purposes, a rougher estimate suffices, since this rate is not worse than the one obtained in the Lemma~\ref{adapted rbv}. \end{remark} \begin{proof} Notice that $L_{\epsilon,n} - \tilde{L}_{\epsilon,n}$ is a matrix whose $ij$-th entry is given by a constant multiple of
+as $n\to \infty$ for a fixed $\epsilon>0$. \end{lemma} \begin{remark} We point out that the estimate above is for the error of the eigenvalues of two matrices of fixed size $n\times n$, and the error (as $n\to \infty$) is induced by the Monte-Carlo estimate of $d(x) := \epsilon^{-d/2}\int_{\mathcal{M}}k_\epsilon(x,y)dV(y) \approx \frac{\epsilon^{-d/2}}{n}\sum_{k=1}^n k_\epsilon(x_i,x_k)$ that appears in the denominator of the kernel in Equation \eqref{kernelktilde} as an approximation to the kernel in Equation \eqref{kernelkhat}.
+Better estimates for the above quantity can be made, using sampling density approximation for manifolds with boundary \cite{bs:2017}.
+However, for our purposes, a rougher estimate suffices, since this rate is not worse than the one obtained in the Lemma~\ref{adapted-rbv-supplement}. \end{remark} \begin{proof} Notice that the $(i,j)$-th entry of $L_{\epsilon,n} - \tilde{L}_{\epsilon,n}$ is a constant multiple of